 Our team lists and sells a lot of property.
 We thought we’d share a few tips for selling your home.

 Curb Appeal– Buyers judge the quality of the home by what they can see.
 You will never get to the home inspection stage if the buyer never offers.
-Look at your yard, landscaping, outside paint, roof, gutters, etc. If the outside looks bad, buyers judge the inside probably looks just as bad and they don’t schedule appointments to view.
+Look at your yard, landscaping, outside paint, roof, etc.

 De-Clutter Inside– If a room has too many things in it, it makes the room look smaller.
 Additionally, buyers have a harder time envisioning their personals in your home when all they see is stuff.
 Take out as much as you can.